ai-1st/atomic-dynamodb/README.md

    sk: 'counter#lock' // For counter data
    ```

+3. **Lock Lifecycle**: Locks are automatically managed

+   - New locks expire after 24 hours
+   - Locks are automatically refreshed when accessed within their last hour
+   - No manual TTL management required

-3. **Clean Up**: Remember to delete locks when they're no longer needed
+4. **Clean Up**: Remember to delete locks when they're no longer needed
    ```typescript
    // Clean up both the data and lock await db.delete([itemKey, lockKey])